Borealis Scientific Innovation Award

 Who can apply?

-The competition is open to researchers, entrepreneurs and professionals in the fields of chemical engineering and sustainability with research in one of the selected areas.
+The competition is open to researchers, entrepreneurs, professionals and innovative companies (start-ups & scale-ups) in the fields of chemical engineering and sustainability with research within the areas described above.

 What are the criteria for applications?

-Your application needs to take the form of a peer-reviewed publication or thesis that describes an innovative idea concerning either the reduction of greenhouse gasses by means of renewable materials, carbon neutral production of hydrocarbons, or the sustainable manufacturing and use of polyolefins.
+Your application needs to take the form of a peer-reviewed publication or thesis (publication paper, Bachelor, Master, PHD, Postdoc) that describes an innovative idea within the focus areas.

 What are the steps to apply?